hoffmakl/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "MS in Biostatistics" institution = "Unviersity of Michigan" year = 2018
+  course = "MS in Biostatistics" institution = "University of Michigan" year = 2018

 [[education.courses]]